getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/touchevents.md

 ### `maxComponentTreeSize`
 `number`

-The max number of components to display when logging a touch's component tree.
+The max number/depth of components to display when logging a touch's component tree.
+The default is 20.

 ### `ignoredDisplayNames`
 `string[]`